AMBER provides a partnership between world-class materials science researchers and industry.

 Michael Morris - Centre Director

-Prof Michael Morris is an Professor of Chemistry at Trinity College Dublin.
-Prof Morris is a founder of Glantreo, a SME spin out for Cork, and maintains links in developing novel stationary phase materials for chromatography applications.
-Prof. Morris’s work in AMBER includes collaboration on the development of new technology for the manufacture of logic/memory circuitry.
+Professor Michael Morris is Professor of Surface and Interface Engineering at Trinity College Dublin.
+He is a founder of Glantreo, a SME spin out for Cork, and maintains links in developing novel stationary phase materials for chromatography applications.
+His work includes collaboration on the development of new technology for the manufacture of logic/memory circuitry.
 He also has several engagements with other companies based on his experience of surface engineering and materials science.

 To download a printer friendly version of this information, please click here.